Hello Triangle 🟒¢

 pipelineDesc.multisample.alphaToCoverageEnabled = false;

 Both the vertex and fragment programmable stages use the same shader module, that we must first create.
-This module is a kind of dynamic library, like a .dll, .so or .dylib file, except that it talks the binary language of your GPU rather than your CPU’s.
+This module is kind of a dynamic library (like a .dll, .so or .dylib file), except that it talks the binary language of your GPU rather than your CPU’s.

 Like any compiled program, the shader is first written in a human-writable programming language, then compiled into low-level machine code.
 However, the low-level code is highly hardware-dependent, and often not publicly documented.
 So the application is distributed with the source code of the shaders, which is compiled on the fly when initializing the application.

-Shader code#
+Shader codeΒΆ

 The shader language officially used by WebGPU is called WGSL, namely the WebGPU Shading Language.
 Any implementation of WebGPU must support it, and the JavaScript version of the API only supports WGSL, but the native header webgpu.h also offers the possibility to provide shaders written in SPIR-V or GLSL (wgpu-native only).